 JW: I grew up in a quintessential suburban household.
 We always had ice cream in the freezer.
 The walk home from the playfield was hot, arduous, long, and steep.
 I was always famished when I got home.
 I invariably would make a milkshake.
 Into a blender would go three scoops of vanilla (or chocolate) ice cream, a cup of milk, two teaspoons of cocoa powder, and I would occasionally add squirt of vanilla extract.
 Pulse the blender a couple of times, dump into a tall glass, and enjoy.

-HG: What are you favorite summer foods?
+HG: What are your favorite summer foods?
 What makes them irresistible?

 JW: Gosh, the summer is such a time for food.
 I love whole grilled fish with sweet corn and roasted peppers.
 I adore pizzas with squash blossoms, cherry tomatoes and Parmesan.
 I think of paellas with shrimp, lobster, chicken, chorizo, heirloom tomatoes, clams, mussels and saffron.
 I also love grilling steaks with grilled eggplant, zucchini, Vidalia onions, and new potatoes.

-HG: What are the best kinds of cold dishes, sweet or savory, to make for a summer gathering?
+HG: Tell us the best kinds of cold dishes, sweet or savory, to make for a summer gathering.